counter-optimization/cio-artifact/README.md

 requires a massive amount of space (~115 GB), plus a sizeable amount of memory and CPUs to build in a reasonable timeframe.

-If you meet these requirements, simply clone this repository and build:
+If you meet these requirements, clone this repository and build:

 ```
 cd aec && docker build  -t cio:asplos24aec .